Simokid/Home-Lab-Office-365-Admin-Center/README.md

 <br />
 <br />

+We have successfully added Bob.
+A password will be auto-generated for him.
+Additionally, we can save these configurations as a template in case we need to create another user with the same settings in the future.

 6.
 <p align="center">
 <img src="https://i.imgur.com/HaMCFvd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

+If we select the Print button, we can send Bob his credentials.

 7.
 <p align="center">